toggledbits/Emby/README.md

 #### Refresh

 The `Refresh` action forces the plugin to re-query the session state and update the display.
 Avoid invoking this action frequently, as it creates a load on both the Vera and Emby server for very little benefit.

+#### Wakeup

+The `Wakeup` action takes an optional `duration` parameter to wake up a session and increase the polling rate of the plugin in anticipation of an idle session being used.
+This would apply, for example, in a home theater when running a scene to set up the theater.
+In this case, it may be useful to wake up the Emby session so that when media begins playing, the status display updates more quickly (it could otherwise take the plugin up to 60 seconds to determine that the previously idle session was now active).
+The `duration`, when used, is given in seconds and must be in the range of 60 to 3600; the default is 60.

 ## LICENSE